CEI-lab/ece3400-2017/docs/tutorials/PWM/PWM.md

 [Arduino has a great description of PWM](https://www.arduino.cc/en/Tutorial/PWM).

 If you want, you can add a low-pass filter to the signal to generate a real analog signal.
-A low pass filter typically requires large capacitors and inductors that take up physical space, therefore these are not actually integrated inside the Arduino.
+A low pass filter typically requires large capacitors and inductors that take up physical space, therefore these are not actually integrated inside the microcontroller or present on the Arduino board.

 Alternatively, you can simply generate a PWM signal with a frequency/period that is much higher than the response time of your system.
 That way your system acts like a low pass filter itself.
 An easy example is a motor, it can react very quickly, therefore feeding in a PWM with a frequency of 50kHz will seem like an analog signal.
 Another example is an LED, since your eyes only perceives frame rates of ~26Hz, varying the duty cycle of a 500Hz signal going into an LED will make it seem like you are dimming it.